 You score a point if your opponent mis-hits the ball, i.e. the ball does not bounce on your table.
 The same is true for your opponent.

-These are the situations when a point will not be given to your favor.
+These are the situations when a point will not be given in your favor.

 - You fail to deliver a legal table tennis serve.